Himanshhhyou/web-design/shrink-expand/shrink-expand.md

 # Shrink & Expand

-<a href="https://himanshhhyou.github.io/web-design/shrink-expand/shrink-expand.html">Click here to see preview</a>
+<a href="https://himanshhhyou.github.io/web-design/shrink-expand/shrink-expand.html">🖱️ Click here to see preview</a>

 ## HTML